 1,300 riders registered

-Last year, there were 1,600 riders who were part of the event; this year, there are 1,300 registered, but that number could jump with riders registering on April 20.
+Last year, 1,600 riders were part of the event; this year, 1,300 are registered, but that number could jump with riders registering on April 20.

 Kotch said 15 percent of the cyclists ride 15 miles and 30 percent do the 50-mile route, while the rest, 55 percent ride the 25-mile route.